The Erawan Group is managed on the principle of good corporate governance

 - Nurture Innovation and Responsible Business

-- Strengthen Effective Risk Management and Internal Control
+- Strengthening Effective Risk Management and Internal Control

 - Ensure Disclosure and Financial Integrity